TeonLucas/tictactoe/README.md

 ```

 This flow uses the [doT template engine](https://www.npmjs.com/package/express-dot-engine) to render the New Relic Browser timing header.
-It also sends custom attributes back to determine a game "session", since a browser "session" does not update
+It also reports custom attributes to identify a game "session", since a browser "session" does not update
 when the same user starts another game.